PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 Please provide the details of the transaction or transactions which do not have a date in the year 2020.

+Please update the year to 2020 for the Transaction Date and show the updated fields for this transaction.

+Review the Product_ID and Sales_Manager columns to see if there are any unusual values.

+Provide the details of the top 10 transactions with the highest quantities.

 ```